-As the result of above-explained operations, NBF's performance results during the reported period consisted of operating revenues of ¥35,671 million (an increase of ¥1,030 million, or 3.0%, compared to the previous period), operating income from leasing activities of ¥15,564 million (an increase of ¥660 million, or 4.4%, compared to the previous period), operating income after asset management, custody and agent fees, etc. of ¥15,011 million (an increase of ¥1,535 million, or 11.4% compared to the previous period), ordinary income of ¥12,809 million (an increase of ¥1,831 million, or 16.7%, compared to the previous period), and net income of ¥12,808 million (an increase of ¥1,831 million, or 16.7%, compared to the previous period).
+As the result of above-explained operations, NBF's performance results during the reported period consisted of operating revenues of ¥35,849 million (an increase of ¥178 million, or 0.5%, compared to the previous period), operating income from leasing activities of ¥16,106 million (an increase of ¥542 million, or 3.5%, compared to the previous period). operating income after asset management, custody and agent fees etc. of ¥14,604 million (a decrease of ¥407 million, or 2.7% compared to the previous period), ordinary income of ¥12,521 million (a decrease of ¥287 million, or 2.2%, compared to the previous period), and net income of ¥12,520 million (a decrease of ¥288 million, or 2.2%, compared to the previous period).
+In accordance with the distribution policy prescribed in its Articles of Incorporation, NBF decided to distribute the entire amount arrived by excluding fractions of the distribution per unit that are less than ¥1 from undistributed earnings, so that it will be enabled to deduct the maximum amount of cash distribution of profit from its taxable income through the application of preferential tax measures to investment corporations (Article 67-15 of the Act on Special Measures Concerning Taxation).
+As a result, the distribution per unit was ¥8,867.